Best Hiking Shorts for Women 2025

 How We Test & Methodology

-We tested these hiking shorts on countless hikes across diverse terrains, including parts of the Tahoe Rim Trail and the Pacific Crest Trail, in both hot and cool weather.
+We tested these hiking shorts on countless hikes across diverse terrains, including the coastlines and forests of Northern California, parts of the Tahoe Rim Trail and the Pacific Crest Trail, in both hot and cool weather.
 Each pair was evaluated for comfort, weight, durability, and quick-drying performance through rigorous hikes and practical use.

 COMFORT